cockroachdb/docs/src/current/cockroachcloud/cockroachdb-advanced-on-azure.md

 This page provides information about CockroachDB {{ site.data.products.advanced }} clusters on Microsoft Azure, including frequently asked questions and limitations.
 To create a cluster, refer to [Create a CockroachDB {{ site.data.products.advanced }} Cluster]({% link cockroachcloud/create-an-advanced-cluster.md %}).

 To express interest or request more information about a given limitation, contact your Cockroach Labs account team.
-For more details, refer to the [FAQs](#faqs).

 ## Compute and storage